-We have long understood the healing potential of horses, particularly when it comes to our herd.
-As you know, our horses have a special ability to engage with us in a lovely, calm way here – we see wonderful connections on site every day when we welcome young people from Jigsaw+ or the children from Shooting Star Chase Hospice – that wonderful human-equine connection that occurs at Mane Chance so often.
+We have long understood the healing potential of horses, particularly when it comes to our herd at Mane Chance.
+As you know, our horses have re-learnt trust and have the ability to engage with us in a lovely, calm way here – we see wonderful connections on site every day when we welcome our community visitors to spend time with them.

-Set in the tranquil surroundings of the Sanctuary, the aim of the programme is to bring together horses and young people, with mutual benefit.
-Young people may have low mood, anxiety, confidence and self-esteem issues or may simply want to learn relaxation techniques and they could all gain so much from time spent with our herd.
-This is not therapy in any form; instead an opportunity to teach those people who wish to learn how to approach things in a different way – in a bid to improve social skills, self-esteem or just to increase their ability to deal with life’s ups and downs.
+Set in the tranquil surroundings of the Sanctuary, the aim of our Chance2Be programme is to bring together horses and young people, with mutual benefit.
+Young people may have low mood, anxiety, confidence and self-esteem issues or may simply want to learn relaxation techniques and they gain so much from time spent with our herd.
+This is not therapy in any form; instead an opportunity to teach those people who wish to learn, how to approach things in a different way - in a bid to improve social skills, self-esteem or just to increase their ability to deal with life’s ups and downs.
 And all of this is done alongside our horses with the horses benefitting as the young people also learn to be considerate, calm and compassionate.

 It is one way that we are able to complete our circle of care – help us help them – and is what Mane Chance is all about.